 2. Cambridge University

-• Medicine A-Level Requirements: Cambridge generally expects AAA at A-levels.
-Chemistry and Biology are mandatory, with the third subject being flexible.
+- Medicine A-Level Requirements: Cambridge generally expects AAA at A-levels, with Chemistry and one other science (usually Biology) required.
+The third subject should be academically rigorous but is flexible.

 3. Imperial College London